cutthroat78/sionnach.xyz/content/digital-gardens.md

 +++
-title: "Digital Gardens / Second Brains"
+title: "Digital Gardens"
 tags: [
   "digital-gardens",
 ]
 +++

-A Digital Garden/Second Brain is _
+A Digital Garden is <!--To Do-->

 <!--(see and write stuff about zettlekastens)